spacekookie/website/README.md

 # fun memory violations

-This is my website, running at [spacekookie.de](https://spacekookie.de).
+This is my website, running at https://spacekookie.de.
-It's built with Pelican and my own theme called `crumbs` (because kookies...).
+It's built with Pelican and my own theme, called `crumbs` (because kookies...).

-To understand the theme, you need to understand jinja because it's not very linear.
-Every sub-component is structured as such and then included.
-Sometimes parameters are given to the sub-component to distinguish between different page behaviour.
+The theme itself is pretty non-linear and uses a lot of sub-components that are included from multiple files to generate HTML as needed.
+This way there's not a lot of direct inheritence between templates, but rather "behaviours", that are included into coherent pages.

 If you have questions, just ask :)